uwescience/query-workload-analysis/README.md

 You should be able to run `qwla --help`.

 ## Views/ copies
+Please skip these instructions if you are only insterested in SQLShare workload analysis.

-To speed up analysis, a few vies should be created.
+To speed up analysis, a few views should be created.
 Since postgres <9.3 does not support materialized views, we can also make copies.

 ```sql
 CREATE TABLE logs AS SELECT * FROM everything WHERE db='BestDR5';